TableCheck-Labs/software-engineering-career-ladder/README.md

 #### Technical Skills

-- Ensures their organization has appropriately high technical competence and strives for excellence.
+- Ensures their organization has appropriate leves technical competence and strives for excellence.
-- Assists Senior and Principal engineers in researching new technologies to stay abreast of industry trends and standards.
+- Assists engineers in researching new technologies to stay abreast of industry trends and standards.
 - Capable of jumping in to help debug and triage critical systems as needed.
 - Contributes to architecture by asking the right questions to ensure architecture matches business needs for the area.

 #### Delivery

 - Develops and deploys new strategies for building a high velocity, high performance development organization in line with our emerging customer needs.
+- Should be aligned with the product roadmaps of their reporting line and possess a keen awareness of how to balance both present and future needs.
-- Responsible for all headcount planning and personnel evolution for the entire frontend team.
+- Responsible for all headcount planning and personnel evolution for their reporting line.
 - Is proactive in the support and continual growth of all members in their squad and team.

 #### Impact

-- Proactively nurtures the talent of the senior staff in their areas.
+- Proactively nurtures the talent of ICs in their reporting line.
 - Builds and supports high functioning, motivated teams.
 - Nurtures a culture that prioritizes a deep understanding of how to balance technical debt vs business goals.